-From small retail stores to niche popular luxury brands, QR codes are a point of fascination for all categories of businesses.
-QR codes add an edge to the customer experience that a company provides.
-QR codes have seen diverse applications in every possible industry over the past two decades of its existence.
-With the number of smartphone users in 2019 forecasted as 2.5 billion, it is safe to assume that the usage of QR codes is only going to rise from here.
+From small retail stores to niche popular luxury brands, QR Codes are a point of fascination for all categories of businesses.
+QR Codes add an edge to the customer experience that a company provides.
+QR Codes have seen diverse applications in every possible industry over the past two decades of its existence.

-Although QR codes were created as a technology to keep track of product inventory, it has become so much more today.
-Following are QR code examples of 15 brands that showcase the versatility of QR codes in business.
+Although QR Codes were created as a technology to keep track of product inventory, it has become so much more today.

-QR Code Examples: 15 Brands that redefined QR codes
+QR Code Examples: 19 Brands that redefined QR Codes

 1. Taco Bell makes QR Codes edible